pensivepenguin333/development/README.md

 with the option name next to it.

 ### How Data is Passed Down Through Components
+Data is passed through components through props, including the various states and functions that change those states.
+All of the important information is contained in the `Body` component and gets passed to the two main components:
+`Options` and `Song`.
+The `Song` component gets the current song being created, a list of favorite songs, and the function used to modify this list of favorite songs.
+The `Options` component gets all the information pertaining to the filters and sort method selected, the "View Favorites" button, and the means to change all of these.
+Once the `Options` component has all of this data, it is then able to pass the information needed for the `Filter` and `Sort` components, as they need to be able to update the state of what is currently being selected.
+This is done by passing in the current state of the genres/artists selected/the sort option selected, and the functions to modify these states.

 ### How the User Triggers State Changes
 The user can trigger state changes in many different ways.
 For example, if the